CodesmithLLC/BigBrother/readme.md

 * ~~Busboy hangs when a file is empty or invalid~~ No longer using busboy
 * None of the ui is working (though routing and psuedo code is practically complete)
 * Streaming on the Browser is near impossible currently without creating our own wrapper
+* SuperAgent and Request Both do not work within the browser

 # Known Refactoring necessary
 * Abstract/mongooseRouter - remove anonymous functions, create a context object